 Luckily, I have found coaches (Francis Kimanzi and Sanjin Alagic) who encourage their keepers to play like that.

 City Stars: Share some of the objectives you aim to achieve while at City Stars

 Levis: At the moment in City Stars we are doing good and topping the NSL.
-My aim is to see them maintain top spot and win the league and earn promotion to the Kenyan Premier League.
+My aim is to see them maintain the top spot, win the league and earn promotion to the Kenyan Premier League.

-Levis: Michael Olunga, Meddie Kagere, Jacques Tuyisenge and Dan Sserunkuma are certainly in that list.
+Levis: Michael Olunga, Meddie Kagere, Jacques Tuyisenge, and Dan Sserunkuma are certainly on that list.